 Let’s assume for a second that you are running late and don’t get to Animal Kingdom until opening or a few minutes after.
 It happens, don’t fret.
 If that’s the case then skip right over this first step and go for Kilimanjaro Safaris and the next step in the plan.
 Come back for Flight of Passage before park closing and ride it then.
 It will save you a good amount of time and is a decent park touring strategy anyway.

-If you did get there early enough for Flight of Passage then take a minute afterwards before moving on, soak in Pandora’s sights.
+If you did get there early enough for Flight of Passage then take a minute afterwards before moving on to soak in Pandora’s sights.
 While this plan will have you back in the land several times throughout the day, it is beautiful in the morning light.
 Get a lay of the land and enjoy one of the most enveloping areas Disney has ever created.
 For more information on Pandora, here is our touring plan.

 Cinnamon Roll and Safari